livewire/livewire/docs/events.md

 }
 ```

-In this example, when the `dispatch()` method is called, the `post-created` event will be dispatched, and every other component listening on the page will be notified.
+In this example, when the `dispatch()` method is called, the `post-created` event will be dispatched, and every other component on the page that is listening for this event will be notified.

-You can also pass additional data along with the event by passing it as the second parameter:
+You can pass additional data with the event by passing the data as the second parameter to the `dispatch()` method:

 ```php
 $this->dispatch('post-created', title: $post->title);
 ```

 # Listening for events

-To listen for an event in a Livewire component, add the `#[On]` attribute with the event name above the method you want to be called with the event is dispatched.
+To listen for an event in a Livewire component, add the `#[On]` attribute above the method you want to be called when a given event is dispatched:

 ```php
 use Livewire\Component;